mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 Single Frame
 ''''''''''''
-Single Frame (SF) are used by CAN entities to transmit a diagnostic message with a payload short enough to fit it into a single CAN packet.
+Single Frame (SF) is used by CAN entities to transmit a diagnostic message with a payload short enough to fit it into a single CAN packet.
 In other words, Single Frame carries payload of an entire diagnostic message.
-Number of payload bytes carried by SF is specified by `Single Frame Data Length`_ value.
+Number of payload bytes carried by SF is specified by :ref:`Single Frame Data Length <knowledge-base-can-single-frame-data-length>` value.

 .. _knowledge-base-can-single-frame-data-length: